it-novum/openITCOCKPIT-documentation/en/docs/installation/docker.md

 Docker and Docker Compose are required.
 Please follow the [official documentation](https://docs.docker.com/get-docker/), if you do not have Docker installed yet.

+### Systemanforderungen
+- 2 CPU cores (x86-64 or arm64)
+- 2 GB RAM
+- 40 GB of free hard disk space

+!!! info
+    The amount of disk space used depends on the number of monitored hosts and services.

 ## Settings
 The configuration of openITCOCKPIT can be customized via the `openitcockpit.env` file.
 It is recommended, to change the login data **before the first start of the container**: